Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Ablations

 \subsection{Sensitivity of SwAV}

-We observed that SwAV is more sensitive to high amount of background augmentations, with performance degrading less gracefully than BYOL or MoCov2 when the strength of background augmentation is high.
-This may be related to the behavior of online clustering in SwAV.
-We observed high sensitivity to the temperature setting as well, in contrast with MoCov2.
+\paragraph{Ease of Optimization.} We observe that SwAV is more sensitive to high amount of background augmentations when using using \bgrand, with performance degrading less gracefully than BYOL or \moco~when the strength of background augmentation is high.
+We linked this behavior to the difficulty of the optimization task of learning invariance to random natural backgrounds in conjunction with SwAV's objective function.
+As discussed in Section \ref{sec:diagnosis_swav}, this can be alleviated by increasing the capacity of the projection MLP or by warming up the background augmentations, resulting in stable performance even at very strong augmentation strength, see Figure \ref{tab:swav_wider_and_warmup}.
+We linearly warmed up background augmentation strength over 10 epochs.

+\paragraph{Crop Scale Ablation.} Parametrizing the scale setting for local and global crops as $(0.05, s)$ and $(s, 1)$, the default setting uses $s=0.14$.
+As discussed in Section \ref{sec:diagnosis_swav}, we find that increasing $s$ can help improve performance when used in conjunction with background augmentations.
+For \bgrm~(\bgrand), we used $s=0.26$ ($s=0.2$).
+We used a 5 epoch linear warmup of background augmentation strength.
+We found that increasing $s$ to 0.2 for the \swav~baseline, i.e. without background augmentations, results in failure---the loss at the end of pre-training is at chance.
+The projection MLP capacity was set to 4096/256 in all cases.

+\paragraph{Temperature Sensitivity.} We also note that we observed high sensitivity to the temperature setting in SwAV, in contrast with \moco.
 Future work could investigate the source of this sensitivity, potentially further improving performance.